- No products in the cart.

 This amazing collection includes E-MU Proteus Vintage Pro, E-MU Emax, Ensoniq ZR, and Ensoniq MR Synthesizers

-Genres: Ambient, Complextro, Deep, Drum & Bass, Drumstep, Dub Techno, Dubstep, EDM, Electro, Electronic, Glitch Hop, House, Minimal, Moombah, Neurofunk, Progressive, Psy-Trance, Soundtrack, Techno, Trance
+Genres: Ambient, Complextro, Deep, Drum and Bass, Drumstep, Dub Techno, Dubstep, EDM, Electro, Electronic, Glitch Hop, House, Minimal, Moombah, Neurofunk, Progressive, Psy-Trance, Soundtrack, Techno, Trance

 Digital Sound Factory Kontakt instruments include custom scripting and graphic user interface to allow for the ultimate control of sound parameters.